ClaireLally08/TravellingDTrainer/README.md

-This is a website I created to promote a (fictious) dog training business.
+This is a site I created to promote a (fictious) dog training business.
 The Travelling Dog Trainer (TDT) business focus is to educate owners on responsible dog ownership.